myhro/docs-content/content/guides/ruby-on-rails.md

 ## Adding MySQL

 As a database we chose MySQL, which should run in its own container.
-Fortunatly we can use the predefined [MySQL docker image](https://registry.hub.docker.com/_/mysql/), which automatically creates a `root` user.
+Fortunately we can use the predefined [MySQL docker image](https://registry.hub.docker.com/_/mysql/), which automatically creates a `root` user.
 It also supports reading the initial password from the `MYSQL_ROOT_PASSWORD` environment variable.
 So to start our database we run this:

 ```bash
 $ PASS=somesecretpassword